Our vision for reconciliation is to be a faith movement committed to social justice, equity and freedom.

 In 2016, the Victorian RAP was endorsed by Reconciliation Australia and was officially launched on December 2, 2016.
 This Victorian Reflect RAP is a commitment to work towards Reconciliation and to support our social programs and corps across the State to better engage with local Aboriginal communities.

-A new national approach for Reconciliation Action Plan will be underway in 2019.
+The Salvation Army’s national Reconciliation Action Plan will be developed in 2020.